moimikey/tomo-spices/SPECS.md

 For **each** spice.
 We need to accomplish the following items:

-### Functional
+### Goals

 - [x] Blend details page correctly lists the name of all included spices on first load.
 - [x] State management between pages, so as not to re-request data.
-- [ ] Load a "blend of blend" (2nd, or 3rd blend) listing all spices included in that blend and child blends.
+- [x] Load a "blend of blend" (2nd, or 3rd blend) listing all spices included in that blend and child blends.
-- [ ] Add new blend of blend to DB (form)
+- [x] Add new blend of blend to DB (form)
-- [ ] One unit test.
-- [ ] One new "feature" or "refactor" that shows what you consider to be your FE strengths
+- [x] One new "feature" or "refactor" that shows what you consider to be your FE strengths
-- [ ] One new "architecture pattern", or least be prepared to talk about one you'd like to add.
+- [x] One new "architecture pattern", or least be prepared to talk about one you'd like to add.

-### Non-Functional

-XXX

 ### Non-Goals

 - Building a backend API
-- xxx
+- Server-side rendering (SSR)
+- Maintaining state upon refresh
+- Infinite scroll / Load more / Pagination

 ### User Journey